Saturday, August 17, 2013

 Heading to and Through Carlos Paz, Argentina - Video Tour

-Carlos Paz is a charming, quiet town nestled in the beautiful mountainous region of Argentina, famous for its serene San Roque Lake and picturesque landscapes.
-This was my second visit to the town in the past year, and I wanted to share a special video tour of my journey through it.
+Carlos Paz is this quiet little town nestled in the beautiful mountainous region of Cordoba province in Argentina.
+This was my second visit in the past year, and I wanted to share a special video tour of my journey through it.

 In the video, I’ve captured some of the scenic car ride as I made my way through the town, which I hope you’ll enjoy!
 While the video gives you a glimpse of the area, there is one iconic landmark that’s missing—the famous Cuckoo Clock in the center of town.
 It’s definitely a must-see, so if you're curious, you can check it out here.